cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/chargeback-via-consumption-cost-allocation.md

   <CtaButton class="btn-secondary" url="https://www.meshcloud.io/2020/12/23/the-2021-guide-to-multi-cloud-billing-and-cost-management/">Learn more</CtaButton>
 </CallToAction>

-### Summarize consumption data in your Chargeback Statements
+### Summarize Consumption Data in Your Chargeback Statements

 It’s important that your customers understand what exactly they are being charged for.
 This visibility into consumption data is important to keep all stakeholders in the loop.
 For example, it’s common that managers do not find the time to look into raw consumption data on the cloud consoles every month.
 However, having summarized consumption data included in their IT chargeback statement provides a transparent feedback loop and keeps them aware of the cloud consumption under their responsibility.